 This is why activists have worked hard to rewrite this season in the national consciousness as a time of commemoration rather than one of a celebratory patriotism.
 Some gains have been made.
-In 2014 Seattle City Council unanimously voted to rename Columbus Day to Indigenous Peoples’ Day, a day to honor Native peoples.
+In 2014, the Seattle City Council unanimously voted to rename Columbus Day as Indigenous Peoples’ Day, a day to honor Native peoples.
 But we have much more work to do.
 And as parents, one of the most important things we can do with our kids is read books that center, authentically and with dignity, the stories of the Native nations.

 Debbie Reese, the coauthor of this article, is tribally enrolled at Nambe Pueblo in northern New Mexico.
 A former schoolteacher and professor, she has maintained the extensive blog American Indians in Children’s Literature since 2006.
 Her writings on children’s literature are taught in universities internationally.
 Debbie has seen way too many Americans ignore Native history and reduce Native peoples and culture to feathered headdresses and tipis, something “past” and “primitive.”
 The truth is far from that stereotype.

 There is actually powerful and living diversity amongst Native nations.
-For instance, the households and household items of Northwest nations vary visually from those of Southwest nations because of their different use of natural resource.
+For instance, the households and household items of Northwest nations vary visually from those of Southwest nations because of their different use of the natural resources.
 In New Mexico alone, there are 19 different pueblo nations representing four different languages.
 To date, there are 566 federally recognized tribes in the United States, well-ordered societies with forms of governance all the way back to when Europeans first arrived on this continent.
 It is vital we read books that are tribally specific, include Native sovereignty and depict Native peoples as diverse people of today.

 Published in 2002 by the Fond du Lac Band of Lake Superior Chippewa, this playful bilingual Ojibwe/English board book for toddlers comprises photographs of Native kids at Fond du Lac Head Start and is dedicated to the many children of the Fond du Lac Reservation.
-Available from Oyate, Birchbark Books, or directly from the Fond du Lac Tribe.

 A beautiful bilingual counting book by Canadian-based Cree Métis artist, Julie Flett.
 Through colorful collage, animal exploration and pictures of Native peoples, numbers 1–10 are presented in Cree (with Cree pronunciation) and English.

-Hungry Johnny, by Cheryl Minnema
+By Cheryl Minnema

-School-age and middle-school books about Native peoples
+School-age and middle-school books

 Tim Tingle is an Oklahoma Choctaw award-winning author and storyteller.
 He has recorded the stories of many tribal elders in addition to retracing the roots of the Trail of Tears to Choctaw homelands.
-The first of a trilogy, How I Became A Ghost is a tale of innocence and tragedy told by Isaac, a Choctaw boy who does not survive the Trail of Tears.
-Available from Birchbark Books.
+The first of a trilogy, "How I Became A Ghost," is a tale of innocence and tragedy told by Isaac, a Choctaw boy who does not survive the Trail of Tears.

-The first in The Birchbark series, The Birchbark House follows the life of Omakayas and her Ojibwe community in 1847 near present day Lake Superior.
+The first in The Birchbark series, "The Birchbark House" follows the life of Omakayas and her Ojibwe community in 1847 near present-day Lake Superior.
 Louise Erdrich is an Ojibwe writer of novels, poetry and children's books and enrolled member of the Turtle Mountain Band of Chippewa Indians, a band of the Anishinaabe.

-Set on the present day Rosebud Sioux reservation, In the Footsteps follows Lakota boy Jimmy McClean as he embarks on a journey with his grandfather to learn about his Lakota heritage and the resistance of his people.
-Author Joseph Marshall III was himself born and raised on the Rosebud Sioux reservation and is an enrolled member of the Sicangu Lakota (Rosebud Sioux) tribe.
-Available from Birchbark Books.
+Set on the present-day Rosebud Sioux reservation, "In the Footsteps" follows Lakota boy Jimmy McClean as he embarks on a journey with his grandfather to learn about his Lakota heritage and the resistance of his people.
+Author Joseph Marshall III was born and raised on the Rosebud Sioux reservation and is an enrolled member of the Sicangu Lakota (Rosebud Sioux) tribe.

 Eric Gansworth is a writer and visual artist, and member of the Onondaga Nation.
-His 2013 Young Adult debut novel, If I Ever Get Out of Here, is about Lewis “Shoe” Blake, 1970s life on the Tuscarora Indian reservation, interracial friendship, memory, and love of rock ‘n’ roll.
-Available from Birchbark Books.
+His 2013 Young Adult debut novel, "If I Ever Get Out of Here," is about Lewis “Shoe” Blake, 1970s life on the Tuscarora Indian reservation, interracial friendship, memory and love of rock ‘n’ roll.

-Dreaming In Indian, edited by Lisa Charleyboy and Mary Leatherdale
+Edited by Lisa Charleyboy and Mary Leatherdale

 Dreaming In Indian is a powerful and arresting anthology of art, poetry and prose from some of the most groundbreaking Native artists today.
-The collection breaks down Native stereotypes and challenges reader to rethink.
-Editor Lisa Charleyboy is a First Nations writer, social entrepreneur and editor-in-chief of Urban Native Magazine.
-Available from Birchbark Books.
+The collection breaks down Native stereotypes and challenges the reader to rethink.
+Editor Lisa Charleyboy is a First Nations writer, social entrepreneur and editor-in-chief of "Urban Native Magazine."